SamboyCoding/Cpp2IL/README.md

 [![NuGet](https://img.shields.io/nuget/v/Samboy063.Cpp2IL.Core)](https://www.nuget.org/packages/Samboy063.Cpp2IL.Core/)

+# Important: Project is being rewritten

+Due to, well, very much forseen circumstances, we are in the process of rewriting most of cpp2il from the ground up over in the development branch.

+As such, bug fixes, and new updates, are likely to be sparse until the work is done, which I expect to be sometime in January 2022.

 ### Need Help?
 Join [the discord](https://discord.gg/XdggT7XZXm)!

 WIP Tool to reverse Unity's IL2CPP build process back to the original managed DLLs.